andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 There are two types of retention policy:

-* Delete: Discard messages that is too old, or exceeding size limitation.
+* Delete: Discard messages that are too old, or exceeding size limitation.
 This is useful for normal event logs.
 * Compact: Logs will be compacted to the keys or say to keep last state/message to such key.
-This is useful when treating topic as key value database.
+This is useful when treating topics as key-value database.

 ---
 #### Kafka Partitions